Moray is Scotland's Sunshine Coast, statistically speaking

 It’s May and the gorse is out.
 It smells of coconut.
 Above the gentle splash of the tide, you can hear the squeaky-scratchy song of whitethroats.
 Pink thrift is in flower underfoot and there’s some crowberry too (which a friend says ‘smells of mountains’).

 Lyrical, eh?
 Anyway, there's more.
 You’ve got the path to yourself.
 You’ve nailed the place to get morning coffee...or, no, make that lunch...maybe try our local fish soup called Cullen skink.
-(One of the best places to eat it is The Cullen Bay Hotel, two miles from where this Findochty picture was taken).
+(One of the best places to eat it is at Bijou By The Sea at Portessie one mile from where this Findochty picture was taken).

 Now, would you really want to be away in the far west of Scotland on a warm and sunshiny day like that - BEING EATEN ALIVE BY MIDGES?
 Your call.